aradi/fypp/docs/preprocessor-language.rst

   #:set VAR1, VAR2 = 1, 2
   #:set (VAR1, VAR2) = 1, 2

-The parantheses around the variable list (second example) are optional.
+The parentheses around the variable list (second example) are optional.

 The `set` directive can be also used in the inline form::